Project Structure

 This file serves the crucial role of configuring the development server proxy, enabling efficient routing of requests during the development phase.

-It is an integral part of the project configuration and is imported and utilized within the vite.config.ts
+It is an integral part of the project configuration and is imported and utilized within the vite.config.ts file.

-Let's break down the contents of proxy.config.ts
+Let's break down the contents of proxy.config.ts:

 1. Imports: